The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Cosmological Modelling of the DESI One-Percent Survey

-We follow the SHAM methodology as outlined in Section~3.2 of \citet{DongPaez22}, which has been successfully applied to SDSS, to construct our \textsc{Uchuu} One-Percent BGS lightcones.
+\textit{3.3.1.1 \textsc{Uchuu} BGS BRIGHT} \\ We follow the SHAM methodology as outlined in Section~3.2 of \citet{DongPaez22}, which has been successfully applied to SDSS, to construct our \textsc{Uchuu} One-Percent BGS lightcones.
 SHAM assumes that the most massive (sub)haloes host the most luminous galaxies.
-To generate our simulated flux-limited BGS sample, we utilize a parameterized luminosity function from both SDSS and GAMA \citep[see][for the creation of a DESI-BGS lightcone from the Millennium-XXL simulation]{Smith17,Smith22b}.
+To generate our simulated flux-limited BGS sample, we utilize a parametrised luminosity function from both SDSS and GAMA \citep[see][for the creation of a DESI-BGS lightcone from the Millennium-XXL simulation]{Smith17,Smith22b}.

 We assigned galaxy magnitudes as a function of halo $V_\mathrm{peak}$ using a SHAM algorithm with intrinsic scatter, based on \citet{McCullagh2017} and \citet{Safonova21}.
 For simplicity, we adopt a constant scatter parameter of $\sigma=0.5 \, \mathrm{mag}$.
 This value is calibrated to match the observed SDSS clustering \citep{DongPaez22}.